LIBERATING FOOTBALL TRAVEL

 Teams, tales and tips – a guide to the local game

-In 2017, the party-mad tourist mecca of Cologne celebrated the return of European football after 25 years.
+The party-mad tourist mecca of Cologne needs little excuse to carouse.
+In 2017, it could celebrate the return of European football after 25 years.
 Fans of flagship club and three-time German champions 1.FC Köln swarmed Arsenal’s Emirates Stadium, an invasion of some 20,000 causing kick-off of the Europa League tie to be delayed by an hour.
-An early goal by new signing Jhon Cordoba saw outbursts of celebration all round the ground until order was restored and the visitors return to the Rhineland with no points and a hangover.

 Cologne is rooted in the game.
 This is the site of Germany’s main sports university – the nation’s top football coaches all receive their training here.
 For 14 years, former Köln player Hennes Weisweiler, who later led his former club and nearby Mönchengladbach to four titles, headed the academy.

 Centrepiece of Germany’s largest sports complex when created in 1923, 1.FC Köln’s stadium has twice been completely rebuilt (and renamed), most recently for the 2006 World Cup.
-City mayor Konrad Adenauer, later West German Chancellor during the post-war economic miracle, was behind the creation of a vast sports park on Cologne’s western outskirts, on the main road to Aachen.
+City mayor Konrad Adenauer, later West German Chancellor during the post-war economic miracle, was behind the creation of this vast sports park on Cologne’s western outskirts, on the main road to Aachen.

 In the aftermath of World War I, it created thousands of jobs and the Hauptkampfbahn (later Müngersdorfer Stadion) was key to Cologne’s unsuccessful bid for the 1936 Olympics, eventually awarded to Berlin.
 Yet Cologne’s first football ground wasn’t here but in Weidenpesch, near Nippes, north of town.